saybuser/HD-MILP-Plan/README.md

 ## Citation

-If you are using HD-MILP-Plan, please cite the paper [1].
+If you are using HD-MILP-Plan, please cite the papers [1,2].

 ## References
 [1] Buser Say, Ga Wu, Yu Qing Zhou, and Scott Sanner.
 [Nonlinear hybrid planning with deep net learned transition models and mixed-integer linear programming](https://www.ijcai.org/proceedings/2017/0104.pdf).
 In 26th IJCAI, pages 750–756, 2017.